EdgeTX User Manual

 Enabled Features

 The Enabled Features section of Radio Setup allows you to configure the Global settings for which tabs are visible in the Radio Setup and Model Settings area of EdgeTX.
 The configuration setting for the active model will show to the right of the checkbox.
-The model configuration will override the global configuration.
+The model configuration will override the global configuration (which will be indicated by the "Off" and "On" shown next to any model level overrides).

 Note: Turning off a tab only hides the tab and does not change the items already configured in that tab.